Only Castles Burning (Don’t Let It Bring You Down)

 I couldn’t see what was coming, but I knew that old upward trajectory couldn’t be in whatever comes next.

-I could see it now.
+I understood now.
 It was an extractive model.
-We had been draining each other’s energy, time, money and hope in the pursuit of our art.
+We had been draining each other’s energy, time, money and hope in the pursuit of our own personal north stars.

 And pointing fingers of blame at each other when our expectations and needs went unfulfilled.